You don’t have to figure this out on your own.

 St. Louis, MO 63132

-- The Will ‐ Your loved one’s lawyer may have the will or it may be in a safe, a safe deposit box, or with his/her personal belongings.
+- The will ‐ Your loved one’s lawyer may have the will or it may be in a safe, a safe deposit box, or with their personal belongings.

 The next step is to contact various sources of benefits and make necessary choices about payments.

 Contact any insurers that may have issued policies to your loved one.
 They may have had several types of insurance policies, including life insurance, mortgage or loan insurance, accident insurance, auto insurance, credit card insurance, and various types of insurance provided by their employer.

 The proceeds from an insurance policy can generally be paid directly to the named beneficiary.
 These claims can be processed quickly and are an important source of income for the survivors.
 It is recommended that survivors file claims for insurance policies as soon as possible, especially if finances are a concern.